DovetailSoftware/sdk-docs/readme.md

 	* sdk.hhc - this file is used to build the TOC in the CHM file.
 	* sdk.hhk - this is used to build the index for the CHM file.

-	If new APIs or other documentation files are added to the SDK, then these files need to get manually updated to include the changes in the CHM file.
+	If new APIs or other documentation files are added to (or removed from) the SDK, then these files need to get manually updated to include the changes in the CHM file.

 	Since docfx does some website content handling via JavaScript, the `build-chm.bat` file is used to override the _main.css_ and _docfx.js_ files when building the CHM file.